-As kids, collectors are the kind to keep their baseball cards in protective wrappers or stuff their pockets full of interesting rocks.
-As adults, they may be wine collectors, keepers of art collections, or gardeners who curate botanically wonderous landscapes.
+As kids, collectors are the sort of people who keep their baseball cards in protective wrappers or stuff their pockets full of interesting rocks.
+As adults, they may be wine collectors, curators of art collections, or gardeners who create botanically wonderous landscapes.

 Final Thoughts on Play and Burnout

 Knowing our play style might seem frivolous, but when we understand the importance of our leisure pursuits, it’s easier to give them a place of priority in our lives.
 By harnessing the power of our preferred style of play, we can grow resilience to burnout through more satisfying work, through flow, and through knowing how to rest and recharge in satisfying ways.

 To learn more about play and it’s critical importance in the lives of adults, see the resources listed below.
 These categories of play for adults are all adapted, illustrated, and expanded from the book Play by Stuart Brown M.D. pages 65-70.